MichaelSimons/docker-toolbox/Docker101/Docker Lab.md

 - `docker start` to run a stopped container
 - `docker attach` to a running container
 - `docker exec` a command against a running container
+- `docker system df` to see how many resources Docker is using
+- `docker system prune` to cleanup Docker resources

 ## Create an Image ##
 - Define a Dockerfile (e.g. `echo "Hello World"`)